 - Fall under one or more of the exemption categories listed above.

-- Have an active housing application on file for the academic year in which the waiver is being sought, either with the Department of Housing and Residential Education or Granville Towers.
+- Have an active housing application on file for the academic year in which the waiver is being sought, either with Carolina Housing or Granville Towers.

 - File a formal request for a residency waiver

 - Provide requisite information and documentation in support of the request.

 Questions regarding this requirement should be directed to the Carolina Housing Assignments Office.
 919-962-5401 or firstname.lastname@example.org.

 First-year students (who do not opt for a Residential Learning Program) will be assigned housing in one of the designated First Year Experience communities:

 - Olde Campus Lower Quad (Graham, Aycock, Lewis, Everett and Stacy)